bitcoindevkit/book-of-bdk/docs/cookbook/full-wallet.md

 --8<-- "examples/rust/full-wallet/src/main.rs:faucet"
 ```

-Here we are preparing to send 5000 sats back to the mutiny faucet.
-When you're done testing things out with this wallet you can uncomment the bottom line here to send all the rest of your remaining funds back (we subtract 100 sats from the total wallet balance as that is the minimum transaction fee).
+Here we are preparing to send 5000 sats back to the mutiny faucet (it's good practice to send test sats back to the faucet when you're done using them).

 Finally we are ready to build, sign, and broadcast the transaction: